-The Redbank precinct is approximately four kilometres north west of Richmond and is accessed from the east by a bridge over the Hawkesbury River and the Bells Line of Road (see Error!
-Reference source not found.).
+The Redbank precinct is approximately four kilometres north west of Richmond and is accessed from the east by a bridge over the Hawkesbury River and the Bells Line of Road (see Figure 1).

 The site is within a basin defined by Grose Vale Road and Bells Line of Road, which both run along ridgelines.
 The land is undulating and generally falling to the north into Redbank Creek which joins the Hawkesbury River approximately three kilometres downstream.